Order Management: How to Set Your Fulfilment Process to Maximum Efficiency

 Here’s a quick run through of the four main methods to choose from:

-- Wave picking.
-All zones are picked at the same time and brought to a centralised desk to be consolidated and packed.
+Wave picking.
+All zones are picked at the same time and brought to a centralized desk to be consolidated and packed.

 Check out the below slideshow for a more detailed look at each method: